When to use the Value Gap Calculator

 This tool has many use cases and can be utilised when delivering the full range of advisory services, from introductory services to high-cost advisory services.

-3. When delivering an Improvement Meeting, where you'll go deeper in the tactics of how you execute the strategy improvements.
+- When delivering a Cashflow & Profit Improvement Meeting, where you'll go deeper in the tactics of how you execute the strategy improvements.

-4. During an Onboarding Meeting to show a prospective client how you support your clients to improve their business.
+- During the Prospective Client Meeting to show a potential client how you support your clients to improve their business.

-5. As part of an accountability coaching meeting to establish relevant goals and actions and monitor progress.
+- As part of an Accountability Coaching meeting to establish relevant goals and actions and monitor progress.

-7. To establish and shrink your firm's own value gap by determining the strategies that you could implement to improve your cashflow, profit and business value.
-We have a specific guide to help you with this.
+- To establish and shrink your firm's own value gap by determining the strategies that you could implement to improve your cashflow, profit and business value.

 Note